idodov/RedAlert/README.md

 ![Capture--](https://github.com/idodov/RedAlert/assets/19820046/2cdee4bb-0849-4dc1-bb78-c2e282300fdd)
 ![000](https://github.com/idodov/RedAlert/assets/19820046/22c3336b-cb39-42f9-8b32-195d9b6447b2)

 The icon and label of the sensor, presented on the dashboard via the default entity card, are subject to change dynamically with each new alert occurrence.
-To illustrate, in the event of a rocket attack, the icon might depict a rocket.
+To illustrate, in the event of a rocket attack, the icon depict a rocket.

 Additionally, there exists a distinct emoji associated with each type of alert, which can be displayed alongside the alert message.

 ### Important Notice
+* If you choose to follow this guide before any active alerts are present, you may notice that the sub-sensor you later create status displays as "unavailable".
+This happens because the sensor doesn't have any stored data to reference until the first alert occurs, at which point it will be resolved.
-While it's not obligatory, you have the option to create the sensor from the UI Helper screen.
+* While it's not obligatory, you have the option to create the sensor from the UI Helper screen.
 The sensor resets its data after a Home Assistant Core restart, resulting in the loss of previous data.
 To address this, you can create a template binary sensor **before installation**.
 To do so:
 1. Navigate to the Home Assistant menu, then proceed to '**Settings**', '**Devices & Services**', '**Helpers**'
 2. Select '**Create a Helper**'.
 3. Choose '**Template**' and opt for a '**Template Binary Sensor**'.